 As an institute we are on a quest to understand the tiny.
 We do this by developing models and simulations to discover how the Universe works at the largest and smallest scales.
 Initially, these techniques allow experimentalists to optimally design their detectors, maximising chances of discovery.
 When taking data, our tools crucially separate the often small signal from the overwhelming haystack of the experimental background.
 This is how plan to help the scientific community to discover what is Dark Matter for example.

 Check out how we do it:

-Last Summer we brought an exhibition to the Royal Society Summer Science Exhibition, called Modelling the Invisible, where the public were able to use simulations built by us in order to solve physical problems in the same way researcher do.
+Our outreach activities took off in the Summer of 2017, when we brought an exhibition to the Royal Society Summer Science Exhibition, called Modelling the Invisible, where the public were able to use simulations built by us in order to solve physical problems in the same way researcher do.

 Don’t forget to follow us on twitter for more!